Aside box image 1

 Our view

-Whilst the VCT is still small, it benefits from the resources of the wider Puma Investment business.
-Puma Investments operates several similar investment mandates through Puma VCT 13 and its EIS service.
-It is expected these mandates will co-invest in many of the same deals.
+Whilst the VCT is still relatively small, it benefits from the resources of the wider Puma Investments business, and is expected to co-invest with Puma VCT 13 and the Puma EIS service which operate similar mandates.
 This may allow this young VCT to punch above its weight in terms of attracting deal flow and participating in larger funding rounds.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.